 They couldn’t have been easier to make and my kids had so much fun letting their creativity run wild making them.
 There is little to “mess up” so even my 2-year-old was able to participate and make hot chocolate sticks that looked quite decent!

 Finding a gift that the kids could be involved in was important to me as I wanted them to be apart of the process in expressing our appreciation for others.

-Chocolate chips (semi-sweet, milk chocolate, or white chocolate) (I prefer to use a mixture of semi-sweet and milk chocolate
+- Chocolate chips (semi-sweet, milk chocolate, or white chocolate) (I prefer to use a mixture of semi-sweet and milk chocolate

 Place chocolate chips in a microwave safe bowl and heat for 1 minute.
 Remove and stir.
 Continue to heat in 30 second increments (stirring in between) until chocolate is melted and smooth.

 Consider the size of your freezer and how much space you may have to freeze your hot chocolate sticks.
-If space is limited, I’d suggest using an ice cube tray.)
+If space is limited, I’d suggest using an ice cube tray.